mochsalim/InstaScrape/README.md

 * `-u/--username` : try loading a local cookie with this username, prompt for password if no cookie of this username found
 * `-c/--cookie` : provide a cookie file for the login process

+**InstaScrape** will store the auth cookies to avoid logging in every time you use `instascrape`.
+Excessive logins using different cookies everytime is a surefire way to get your account flagged for removal.

+The saved auth cookies can be reused for up to 90 days.
+When the cookie is expired, you need to choose '(3) + Login New Account'.
+The expired cookie will be overwritten by the new valid cookie since then.

 Example output, if `-u/--username` and `-c/--cookie` are not specified:
 ```